 “Montauk, NY, Hamptons Happening”…Shark’s Eye, Montauk’s Revolutionary fishing Tournament.
 Montauk is known for its surfing, fishing and fishing tournaments.
 People from all over the world vacation in Montauk just to fishing.
 On Saturday July 27th and Sunday, July 28th some of the foremost research scientists in the country will come to Montauk for “The Shark’s Eye, Montauk’s first Satellite tag and all-release fishing tournament hosted by Montauk Marine Basin”, this will be a two-day festival for sport, science, conservation and education.
 All sharks caught in this tournament will be released – circle hooks only.
+If you have always wanted to experience shark fishing in a different location but you are unable to attend this tournament to do so, then why not have a look at these FKF Charters, located in Key West for further information about the charters that they have on offer.
+From shark fishing to tarpon fishing, there is something for everyone, so don’t hesitate in checking it out if you’re in the area.
 This amazing event is being led by “Montauk Marine Basin owner, Carl Darenberg.

 A REVOLUTIONARY CHARITY FISHING TOURNAMENT TO SAVE SHARKSJuly 26th-28th Friday 3pm-6pm, Saturday 6am-5pm, Sunday 6am-5pm Montauk Marine Basin 426 West Lake, Montauk, NY 631-668-5900 [button color=”yellow” link=”http://www.sharkseyetournament.com” target=”_blank” font=”tahoma” align=”left”]click here for more information.[/button]